 In the early days of Brooklyn, Greenpoint was mainly farmland.
-Come the 19th century, it became highly industrialized like most of North Brooklyn, focusing on shipbuilding, given its proximity to the water.
+But at the turn of the 19th century, it became highly industrialized like most of North Brooklyn, focusing on shipbuilding, given its proximity to the water.
 The Polish settled the area before the turn of the century and Greenpoint has been categorized as a Polish neighborhood ever since.

 Greenpoint is bordered by on the southwest by Williamsburg at the Bushwick inlet, on the southeast by the Brooklyn-Queens Expressway and East Williamsburg, on the north by Newtown Creek and Long Island City, Queens at the Pulaski Bridge, and on the west by the East River.

 Diamond Bar, with its fancy brews and shuffleboard, is in constant competition with Pencil Factory for the best bar in Greenpoint.
-Boneshakers is a great joint for coffee and vegan eats, and Anella is a favorite Italian restaurant.
-Though Williamsburg likes to claim Enid's and Five Leaves as its own, technically these fantastic bar/restaurants fall on the Greenpoint side of the park.
+Anella is a favorite Italian restaurant, and although Williamsburg likes to claim Enid's and Five Leaves as its own, technically these fantastic bar/restaurants fall on the Greenpoint side of the park.